Kenneth Lee Gallery

 If you shoot raw files, you may not be aware that typical raw profiles automatically "enhance" your photos by crushing the high and low tones.
 They clip the toe and shoulder of the brightness curve by several stops.
 They also "enhance" the color saturation.
 Your camera is probably recording more information than you realize.

-Above is a photo taken under high contrast lighting, viewed in the Adobe Camera Raw.
+Above is a photo taken under high contrast lighting, viewed in Adobe Camera Raw.
 The default Adobe Color profile was used on the left and a linear profile on the right.
 At first glance, the version on the left looks more "snappy", but notice that the linear version has more detail in the shadows and highlights.
 It looks more realistic, with greater subtlety.
 Doesn't it feel more like early morning light ?

 We can increase contrast and color saturation later if we like - but if the lows and highs have been blown out by an overly aggressive raw conversion, we can't get them back.
 With non-linear raw profiles, perfectly smooth images like the one below may not be possible.